 Building upon research conducted in the first 3 years of the project, in Phase 2 (2015—2019) we maintained research at Utqiaġvik and established a set of research sites near Nome in western Alaska (i.e., Seward Peninsula).
 These field sites are characterized by their proximity to the transition from boreal forest to tundra, as well as by warm, discontinuous permafrost, higher annual precipitation, and well-defined watersheds with strong topographic gradients.
 We used variation in the structure and organization of the Seward Peninsula landscape to guide a series of process-level investigations (Questions 1 through 3) that were nested at scales ranging from soil core to plot, landscape, and watershed levels.
 Knowledge from those studies identified mechanisms controlling C, water, nutrient, and energy fluxes, which was used to address two integrated questions regarding the future of the Arctic in a changing climate (Questions 4 and 5).

-Q1.
-How does the structure and organization of the landscape control permafrost evolution and associated C and nutrient fluxes in a changing climate?
+- Question 1: How does landscape organization control permafrost evolution and associated C and nutrient fluxes in a changing environment?

-Q3.
-How do above- and belowground plant functional traits change across environmental gradients, and what are the consequences for Arctic ecosystem C, water, and nutrient fluxes?
+- Question 3: How do plant functional traits change across environmental gradients, and what are the consequences for carbon, water, and nutrient fluxes?

-Q4.
-What controls the current distribution of Arctic shrubs, and how will shrub distributions and associated climate feedbacks shift with warming in the 21st century?
+- Question 4: What controls the distribution of shrubs, and how will shrub distributions and associated climate feedbacks shift with warming in the 21st century?

-Q6.
-What controls the vulnerability and resilience of Arctic ecosystems to disturbance, and how do disturbances alter the physical and ecological structure and function of these ecosystems?
+- Question 6: What controls the vulnerability of Arctic ecosystems to disturbance, and how do disturbances alter the structure and function of these ecosystems?

 We focus our modeling efforts in Phase 3 on a series of process-based improvements within the E3SM Land Model (ELM, including its dynamic biogeography component ELM-FATES).
 These improvements to ELM use NGEE Arctic findings and syntheses from the broader Arctic science community to anchor new model development in current system understanding, and to evaluate new ELM processes and parameterizations against independent observations at spatial and temporal scales appropriate to the use of ELM and E3SM for future climate prediction.